-Some of the Milan coach stations to Paris you can start your journey from include Milan, Stazione Centrale, Milan, MILANO - P. Zza Laghi usc.
+When taking a coach from Milan, you have a couple of coach stations you can depart from including Milan, Stazione Centrale, Milan, MILANO - P. Zza Laghi usc.
 Autostrada new svinc and Milan, Largo Tazio Nuvolari (Romolo).
-Similarly, some of the arrival coach stations in Paris include Paris, Quai de Bercy (Bercy Seine), Paris, Pl.
-Du Panthéon and Paris, Paris (Bercy Seine).
+When you arrive in Paris, your coach can arrive in coach stations including Paris, Quai de Bercy (Bercy Seine), Paris, Place du Pantheon (Bibliothèque Sainte-Geneviève) and Paris, La Défense.

-When travelling this route, Omio customers are departing most frequently from Milano Centrale and arriving in Paris, Quai de Bercy (Bercy Seine).
+Omio customers travelling this route book their coaches from Milano Centrale to Paris, Quai de Bercy (Bercy Seine).